 The only thing you need to consider is, if you are traveling internationally, that the country you will be entering allows you to take tea bags or loose leaf tea through customs and into the country.
 See the section below about declaring tea at customs.

-Can you bring tea bags on international flights?
+Can you take tea bags on international flights?

 Whether you are flying on an international flight or a domestic flight really makes little difference as to your ability to bring tea bags or loose tea on a plane or not.
 What is more important is if you intend to take them into the country you are traveling to rather than just using them during the flight.